 Individualized attention to students distinguishes Central's resident directors from their peers.
 Starting long before arrival in London, the director works individually with students, coaching them to maximize their time abroad.
 Nothing is more central to the work of a resident director than giving students the support they need.

 Get to know your surroundings through a full orientation program led by the London resident director.
 There will be extensive orientation activities during your first few weeks.
-Essential information regarding internships, affiliate universities and course registration is provided.
+Essential information regarding internships, our affiliate university and course registration is provided.

 Central College offers a pre-departure and re-entry course for credit.
 The course is led by faculty and staff and is designed to meet student’s needs at the various stages of preparing for (Pre-departure) and reflecting on (Re-entry) their time abroad.

-Guaranteed housing in a Central London residence hall, including double room and kitchen.
-In British fashion, students cook their own meals--a great way to meet hall-mates and learn cuisine from the U.K. and around the world.
+Guaranteed housing in a residence hall at University of Roehampton offers students the opportunity to fully immerse themselves in a traditional British university setting.
+Students also cook their own meals—a great way to meet hall-mates and learn cuisine from the U.K. and around the world.

 *Students studying in the fall semester make arrangements for alternative assessments with individual professors.